shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 And there you have it!
 In this blog post, we described the two flavours of word2vec models, namely CBOW and Skip-gram as well as the model training procedure.
 Armed with this information, we got a bit more practical by walking you through how to create your very own word2vec model in Python using the Gensim library.

 Stay tuned to this series to learn more about the awesome world of NLP as we share more on the latest developments, code implementations and thought-provoking perspectives on NLP's impact on the way we interact with the world.
 It's an extremely exciting time for anyone to get into the world of NLP!

-***

-## 6. References

-1. Mikolov, T., Chen, K., Corrado, G., & Dean, J. (2013).
-Distributed Representations of Words and Phrases and their Compositionality.
-In Advances in Neural Information Processing Systems.
-2. Alammar, Jay (2019).
-The Illustrated Word2vec [Blog post].
-Retrieved from https://jalammar.github.ioillustrated-word2vecr/